-- receiver (callable) the function to be connected - signal (object) the signal to connect to disconnect (receiver, signal, kwargs)
+- receiver (collections.abc.Callable) the function to be connected - signal (object) the signal to connect to disconnect(receiver, signal, kwargs)

 Disconnect a receiver function from a signal.
 This has the opposite effect of the connect() method, and the arguments are the same.